 Mass email campaigns are a powerful tool in a marketer’s arsenal.
 When planning to launch mass email as a marketing channel, many people find themselves asking “how do I send mass email with Gmail?”

 It can be tempting to simply use what you’re already using – Gmail, Outlook or similar platforms.
 However, there are a number of factors that make them a less than ideal choice.

 If you’re planning on using mass email marketing, it pays to know exactly what factors are in play and what will and won’t work for you.

-The first reason that sending mass email with Gmail and other common email providers doesn’t work is simple: they don’t allow it.
+The first reason that you can’t send mass email with Gmail or other common email providers is simple: they don’t allow it.